bcgov/nr-spar/CONTRIBUTING.md

 You can run tests running `yarn test`.
 Tests coverage reports can be seen on you command line window and also on GitHub, in your commits and pull requests.

+PS: We have snapshot tests, so keep in mind the tests may break if you forget to update snapshots.
+To update them run `yarn test -u`

 ## Submit pull requests

 We use git flow, so all code changes happen through Pull Requests.
 There's a Pull Request template that you can fill.
 The more complete the better.
-If you have images, screen capture or diagrams, that helps a lot.
-Don't forget to add reviewers, assign to yourself and add a label.
+If you have images, screen capture or diagrams, that helps, but it's not required.
+Don't forget to add reviewers, assign to yourself and add labels.

 ## Follow our best practices